rojanjose/guestbook-helm-operator/README.md

 ![Guestbook Create Instance](images/guestbook-create-instance.png)

 Goto `Workloads > Pods` to view the pods.
-You should see 2 frontend pods, 1 redis master, 2 redis slave and pod supporting the Guestbook operator OLM.
+You should see 2 frontend pods, 1 Redis master, 2 Redis slave and pod supporting the Guestbook operator OLM.

 ![Guestbook pods](images/guestbook-pods.png)